uBizzy/koseven/system/guide/ko7/security/validation.md

 # Validation

-*This page needs to be reviewed for accuracy by the development team.
-Better examples would be helpful.*

 Validation can be performed on any array using the [Validation] class.
 Labels and rules can be attached to a Validation object by the array key, called a "field name".

 labels